-2.1 BASIS OF PREPARATION
+2.1 Basis of Preparation

-The financial statements have been prepared on a historical cost basis, except for physical gold bullion which is measured at fair value and certain financial assets and financial liabilities which are required to be measured at fair value.
+The interim financial statements have been prepared on a historical cost basis, except for physical gold bullion which is measured at fair value and certain financial assets and financial liabilities which are required to be measured at fair value.

-The financial statements are presented in U.S. dollars.
+The interim financial statements are presented in U.S. dollars.

-Comparative figures have not been presented for the interim statements of comprehensive income, changes in equity and cash flows because the Trust had no operations prior to the initial public offering which was priced on February 25, 2010 closed on March 3, 2010 other than the issuance of 1 unit for proceeds of U.S.\$10.
+Comparative figures have not been presented for the interim statements of comprehensive income, changes in equity and cash flows because the Trust had no operations prior to the initial public offering which closed on March 3, 2010 other than the issuance of one unit for proceeds of U.S.\$10.